 Not exactly candidates for “Steward of the Year.”

 Don’t hear me wrong.
 I think all these people were good stewards—just not in the way we usually define that word.
-We tend to start at the place of “how is God calling me to use my [money, career, power, family, whatever] for him,”, yet those are often the very things God calls us to surrender to him in obedience.
+We tend to start at the place of “how is God calling me to use my for him,”, yet those are often the very things God calls us to surrender to him in obedience.
 Not that we should instantly chuck them in the trash, but are they honestly on the table if God asks us to give them up?

 So if God is calling you, go ahead and waste your life on something crazy like missions.
 Often that’s the best “stewardship” you could possibly practice.
 And as an added bonus, you, too, can create awkward tension at your future social events.

-John has spent the last five years as a church missions consultant for OMF in Denver, CO.
-His passions include running, satire, coding, mobilizing the American church and medium-length walks on the beach.
+John has almost a decade of missions experience at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
+His passions include running, satire, coding, board games, mobilizing the American church and medium-length walks on the beach.